FacilityApi/FacilityApi.github.io/docs/spec.md

 ### FSD

-In an FSD file, a field is represented by a name and a field type, which are separated by a colon `:` and followed by a semicolon (`;`).
+In an FSD file, a field is represented by a name and a field type, which are separated by a colon (`:`) and followed by a semicolon (`;`).
 Fields can also be preceded by field attributes.
-(See below for examples.)

 For fields whose type corresponds to a DTO or enumerated type, that DTO or enumerated type must be defined elsewhere in this service, before or after the method or DTO that contains the field.